Automattic/newspack-e2e-tests/README.md

 The images are stored in `cypress/snapshots/base`.
 After a test run, the image diffs will be stored in `cypress/snapshots/diff` - in case of tests failing on visual check, inspect those for the regressions.

+The visual regression testing is set up to run in Electron browser in order to achieve same results locally and on CI (where Electron is the only available option).

 _Note that Cypress UI will disappear momentarily when taking a screenshot._

 ## Debugging